Doris Day filmography

-American actress Doris Day consists of 39 feature films released between 1948 and 1968.
-Day began her career as a band singer, and eventually won the female lead in a Warner Bros. film, Romance on the High Seas (1948), for which she was selected by Michael Curtiz to replace Betty Hutton.
-She went on to star in several minor musicals for Warner Bros., including Tea for Two (1950), Lullaby of Broadway (1951), April in Paris (1952), By the Light of the Silvery Moon (1953) and the hit musical Calamity Jane, in which she performed the Academy Award-winning song "Secret Love" (1953).
+American actress Doris Day appeared in 39 feature films released between 1948 and 1968.
+Day began her career as a band singer and eventually won the female lead in the Warner Bros. film Romance on the High Seas (1948), for which she was selected by Michael Curtiz to replace Betty Hutton.
+She starred in several minor musicals for Warner Bros., including Tea for Two (1950), Lullaby of Broadway (1951), April in Paris (1952), By the Light of the Silvery Moon (1953) and the hit musical Calamity Jane, in which she performed the Academy Award-winning song "Secret Love" (1953).
 She ended her contract with Warner Bros. after filming Young at Heart (1954) with Frank Sinatra.

 Day's portrayal of singer Ruth Etting in Love Me or Leave Me (1955) with James Cagney was well received by critics and was a box-office hit.
 She also appeared in Alfred Hitchcock's remake of The Man Who Knew Too Much (1956), Andrew L. Stone's Julie (1956) and George Abbott and Stanley Donen's The Pajama Game (1957).

 Day appeared with Rock Hudson and Tony Randall in three films: Pillow Talk (1959), Lover Come Back (1961) and Send Me No Flowers (1964).
-She ranked No. 1 at the box office in 1960 and again from 1962 until 1964.
-Day went on to star in several other romantic comedies, including That Touch of Mink (1962) with Cary Grant, The Thrill of It All and Move Over, Darling (both 1963), both with James Garner.
+She ranked No. 1 at the box office in 1960, and again from 1962 until 1964.
+Day starred in several other romantic comedies, including That Touch of Mink (1962) with Cary Grant, The Thrill of It All and Move Over, Darling (both 1963), both with James Garner.
 After the failure of Do Not Disturb in 1965, Day's film career began to decline.
 She last ranked as a top-ten box-office star in 1966 with the hit film The Glass Bottom Boat.

 Her final films Caprice, The Ballad of Josie (both 1967), Where Were You When the Lights Went Out? and With Six You Get Eggroll (both 1968) were critical flops but achieved reasonable success at the box office.
-She turned down the role of Mrs. Robinson in The Graduate, a role that eventually went to Anne Bancroft.
-In her published memoirs, Day said she had rejected the part on moral grounds: she found the script "vulgar and offensive".
+Day declined the role of Mrs. Robinson in The Graduate, a role that eventually went to Anne Bancroft.
+In her published memoirs, Day said that she had rejected the part on moral grounds, finding the script "vulgar and offensive."